 Here are few terms you should know:

 - Bot master: Usually the hacker who operates all infected computer.

-- Zombies computer/Bot: System which are infected by the Bot master, and helps in spamming.
-Usually owner of computers are unaware of the fact, that they are compromised.
+- Zombies computer/Bot: System which is infected by the Botmaster, and helps in spamming.
+Usually, owner of computers are unaware of the fact, that they are compromised.
 It could be anyone computer, including yours.

-Usually a hacker, first hack a large number of system spread on different geographical location, and then he uses those compromised system to run attacks like Denial of service attack, Brute force attack, Email spam and many more.
-You could see this image to understand how Botnet model works.
-If you wish to learn more about other hacking methods, you should check out how hackers hack passwords.
+Usually a hacker, first hacks a large number of system spread on different geographical location, and then he uses these compromised system to run attacks like Denial of service attack, Brute-force attack, Email spam and much more.

 Preventing WordPress brute force attack: